howarddyer/howarddyer.github.io/_posts/2018-01-23-tip-of-the-day-2.markdown

 ---
 layout: post
-title:  "Tip of the Day: Humility is recognising your opportunities for growth"
+title:  "Tip of the Day: Humility Is Recognising Your Opportunities for Growth"
 date:   2018-01-23 17:25:00
-description: ""
 ---

 <blockquote cite="https://spec.fm/podcasts/developer-tea/86023">